grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* decide, edit and then make sure it's reflected in the Prospect notes file
 * [ ] in the underwater depot: Is it a saloon, bar, pub, or canteen? be (mostly) consistent.
 * [ ] there may be TOO much up and down from the control room.
 Maybe consider ditching the control room in the sail and put it in the same room as navigation and sonar.
+	* Maybe all you need to do is remove the 'up' like: climbed into the control room, rather than: climbed up to the control room
 * [ ] make sure Shakes is fully informed of the sub with the ram when it chases them towards the depot --- he needs to know about it to fully report on it later
 * [ ] does Shakes insist on being referred to as "Captain Shakes"?
 * [ ] Consider removing parts where Percy second-guesses herself.